kelsie0/BSE_Portfolio_Kelsie/index.md

   }
 }
 ```
+Then in the Raspberry Pi, using python, I used a code to recieve the 'trigger' message and then take a picture.

 # Bill of Materials
 Here's where you'll list the parts in your project.
 To add more rows, just copy and paste the example rows below.